 • Explore legal cannabis while visiting Vermont

-Many fall tourists want to experience Vermont cannabis during their autumn vacation.
+Many fall tourists want to experience Vermont cannabis during their autumn vacation and with the updated 2-ounce purchase limit, they have more flexibility than ever.

 Perfect Weather